imatge-upc/VNeAT/README.md

 ## Usage instructions

-The interaction between the user and the software is currently implemented with CLI scripts, which are going to be described with detail in this section:
+The interaction between the user and the software currently uses a Command Line Interface (CLI).
+The scripts that implement each feature of the toolbox are going to be described with detail in this section:

 ##### compute_fitting.py